-Can constraint-induced movement therapy (CIMT) for cerebral palsy improve arm mobility?
+Can constraint-induced movement therapy (CIMT) for cerebral palsy improve arm and hand mobility?

 This article will explain what CIMT is, how it can benefit individuals with cerebral palsy, and whether it’s worth trying.
 Let’s get started!

 Constraint-induced movement therapy is a practice used by occupational and physical therapists to promote upper-limb functions in people with neurological motor disabilities like cerebral palsy.

 First, the unaffected arm must be restrained using a splint, glove, mitt, cast, or sling.
 This will discourage use of the dominant arm.

 Second, the affected arm must undergo intensive therapy to learn how to move and function correctly.

 By forcing use of the weaker arm, you’re stimulating the brain to strengthen those movements.
 Generally, this treatment is extensive, and individuals are encouraged to use only their affected arm for the majority of the day to achieve the best results.

 Constraint-Induced Movement Therapy for Cerebral Palsy

 Constraint-induced movement therapy isn’t ideal for all individuals with cerebral palsy.

 CP is caused by damage to the developing brain.
 Depending on the location and severity of the damage, different areas of the body can be affected.